Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-DAppNode/README.md

 ### 5. Install VPN - Wireguard VPN
 There are various ways to access the DAppNode including local proxy, wifi hotspot, VPN Connections, and CLI.
 This tutorial shows how to run a Gnosis Validator on the Cloud Service using DAppNode, the VPN method is mostly used while implementing on the Cloud service.
 OpenVPN and Wireguard are both available.
 However, this tutorial will show the guide for Wireguard due to the more convenient setup with commands on the Ubuntu VPS and more stable.

-To install Wireguard in Ubuntu, you can follow by these commands:
+To install Wireguard in Ubuntu, you can follow these commands:
 ```
 sudo apt install wireguard
 ```

 In case your DAppNode doesn't show the information for connecting, you need to use the command ```dappnode_connect``` to show the details.

-You will get the information as below
+You will get the information below
 ```
 Connect to DAppNode through Wireguard using the following credentials:
 Preparing remote text Wireguard credentials; use CTRL + C to stop